POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 Loop on a `PSyGrid` object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similarly to accessing a single value in the `PSyGrid` object we can loop over
+Similarly to accessing a single value in the :samp:`PSyGrid` object we can loop
-a `PSyGrid` object, which will loop over the individual runs in the `PSyGrid`
+over a :samp:`PSyGrid` object, which will loop over the individual runs in the
-object.
-Hence the following two codes will produce the same output.
-The first
+:samp:`PSyGrid` object.
+Hence the following two codes will produce the same
-one loops through the numpy array if the initial companion mass
+output.
+The first one loops through the numpy array if the initial companion
+mass

 .. code-block:: python